Takiro/twitter-blocker/README.md

 ## Beware of overblocking

 When you use this program it will block every twitter account without any further checks.
 The Program is not "smart".
 There is a good chance you will **overblock**.
 For example: When you block `@realDonaldTrump` you will probably block several newspapers and journalists too, since they are probably following for research reasons and not necessarily because they are fans. **Only use this program, when overblocking is not an issue for you.**

+## Does not keep your block-list up to date
+The program blocks only the useres that are follwoing the target account at the moment it is running.
+Perhaps you want to run it again now and then, to block new followers of the target accouts.